creasyw/sicp/ch2/notes.md

 interpreter getting deeper.
 By doing so, it is able to build layers of abstraction upon layers so that the language can be more powerful.

+Data abstraction -- a methodology for structuring systems in such a way that much of a program can be specified independent of the choices involved in implementing the data objects that the program manipulates.
+The key idea was to erect an abstraction barrier -- the selectors and constructors -- that isolates the usages from their underlying representation. _A similar_ abstraction barrier isolates the details of the procedures that perform primitive operations from the "higher-level" procedures. -- These two barriers are the basic constitutes of an object.

+In addition to the data-abstraction barriers that isolate representation from use, we need abstraction barriers that isolate different design choices from each other and permit different choices to coexist in a single program.
+Furthermore, since large programs are often created by combining pre-existing modules that were designed in isolation, we need conventions that permit programmers to incorporate modules into larger systems **additively**, that is, without having to redesign or reimplement these modules.

+One way to view data abstraction is as an application of the "principle of least commitment", meaning that each layer of abstraction has the least commitment to the adjacent layers.

+The general strategy of checking the type of a datum and calling an appropriate procedure is called dispatching on type.
+The implementing the dispatch has **two** significant weaknesses. _One weakness_ is that the generic interface procedures must know about all the different representations. _Another weakness_ of the technique is that even though the individual representations can be designed separately, we must guarantee that no two procedures in the entire system have the same name. **The issue underlying both of these weaknesses is that the technique for implementing generic interfaces is not additive.**

+What we need is a means for modularizing the system design even further.
+This is provided by the programming technique known as data-directed programming.
+Its key idea is to handle generic operations in programs by dealing explicitly with operation-and-type tables.

+Another interesting feature introduced at operations upon different kinds of numbers is to set each numbering scheme as a module (object), which can be ad-hoc combining together.
+The conversions among them are procedures in nature and expressed as formula in math.
+Then, we can put these procedures into a 2D table, and use the flags of the schemes to pin the coordinate of specific conversion method.
+This further blurs the line between data and procedure, but makes perfect sense as the direct mapping from math.
+In this circumstance, the `apply` comes handy.

+> This coercion scheme has many advantages over the method of defining explicit cross-type operations, as outlined above.
+Although we still need to write coercion procedures to relate the types (possibly n2 procedures for a system with n types), we need to write only one procedure for each pair of types rather than a different procedure for each collection of types and each generic operation.
+What we are counting on here is the fact that the appropriate transformation between types depends only on the types themselves, not on the operation to be applied.

+The further refinement of the coercion structure is to put all schemes into a hierarchical (tower) structure, based on the nature of the numbers (problem).
+It is easy to embed new scheme into this structure by defining its higher and lower neighbors.
+It is also be more generic by defining the function `raise` to put all operands into the same level of this structure before doing any concrete operations.

+> Another advantage of a tower is that we can easily implement the
+> notion that every type "inherits" all operations defined on a
+> supertype.
+(It further blur the boundary of FP and OOP....)
+>
+> Yet another advantage of a tower over a more general hierarchy is
+> that it gives us a simple way to ``lower'' a data object to the
+> simplest representation.

+Note that the inheritance between the objects (or the tower data/procedure structure in this content) is superior to build the system.
+In other occasions, there are just several procedures in a parallel situation (logically or mathematically).
+The "table" structure is more suitable.

+The example of symbolic algebra is exquisitely placed to the abstraction layer that both `add` and `mul` are dispatched further to a specific number scheme, or another polynomial.
+The result is a kind of "**data-directed recursion**" in which, for example, a call to `mul-poly` will result in recursive calls to `mul-poly` in order to multiply the coefficients.
+If the coefficients of the coefficients were themselves polynomials (as might be used to represent polynomials in three variables), the data direction would ensure that the system would follow through another level of recursive calls, and so on through as many levels as the structure of the data dictates.

 ### _Side note for racket_